camerahacks/rpilocator-rss-feed/README.md

 Another easy way to run the script is to use Docker.
 You can use the Dockerfile to build your own image with the pre-configured `docker-compose.yml` file.

 Before deploying the container, make sure to set the required environment variables.
 You can do this by creating a `.env` file in the same directory as the `docker-compose.yml` file, by setting the environment variables in the `docker-compose.yml` file.
-If you want to use the Docker Secrets feature or something similar, every variable can have `_FILE` appended at the end of its name to point to a file in the container where value would be.
+If you want to use the Docker Secrets feature or something similar, every variable can have `_FILE` appended at the end of its name to point to a file in the container where the value would be.

 | Variable               | Default                        | Description                                                                          |
 | ---------------------- | ------------------------------ | ------------------------------------------------------------------------------------ |